19hours/sg-statutes/Acts/Casino Control Act.md

 8\.
 The objects of the Authority are to maintain and administer systems for the licensing, supervision and control of casinos, for the purpose of —

-(a) ensuring that the management and operation of a casino is and remains free from criminal influence or exploitation;
+(a) ensuring that the management and operation of a casino is carried out by persons who are suitable, and remains free from criminal influence or exploitation;

+[Act 36 of 2012 wef 31/01/2013]

 (b) ensuring that gaming in a casino is conducted honestly; and